pschaus/book_lepl1402/source/part1.rst

 Simple "for" loops
 ------------------

-There are two different ways how :code:`for` loops can be used.
+There are two different ways :code:`for` loops can be used.
 The simple :code:`for` loop is often used to do something with each element of an array or list (We will learn more about lists later):

 ..  code-block:: java